neurobiologylab-umass/dlc-based-behavioral-analysis/README.md

     In [2]: deeplabcut.launch_dlc()
     ```

+#### 11. Verify Successful Installation:

-15. If everything has been installed correctly, the DeepLabCut GUI should now appear.
+If everything has been installed correctly

+, the DeepLabCut GUI should now appear.

+#### 12. Troubleshoot TensorFlow Installation:

+If you encounter an error stating "No module named 'tensorflow'", you may need to install TensorFlow using the following commands:

+    ```
+    pip install --upgrade pip
+    pip install tensorflow
+    ```

+For more installation tips, visit the [official DeepLabCut documentation](https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html).

 #### Docker Install: